Intimate partner/domestic violence

 - Avoids contact with family and friends.

-- Spends all of free time with abuser.
+- Spends all of their free time with the abuser.

 - Cries a lot; moody.